 Salmon-Safe vineyard certification is valid for three years, subject to annual verification.

 The Salmon-Safe farm certification program is focused on management practices in six primary areas: riparian area management, water use management, erosion and sediment control, integrated pest management and water quality protection, animal management, and biodiversity conservation.

 Our standards were developed over a three-year period with biologists, agronomists, and farmers, and have been tested in the field since the late 1990s at more than 900 farms in Oregon, Washington, California, Idaho, and British Columbia across a variety of crops.

-During the current pandemic, Salmon-Safe offers virtual assessment for qualifying growers in areas subject to public health and mobility restrictions due to COVID-19.
-This is a temporary measure in response to restrictions preventing planned on-site assessments and reassessments during regular certification cycles.
+Salmon-Safe offers virtual assessment for qualifying growers due to COVID-19.
+This is in response to restrictions preventing planned on-site assessments and reassessments during regular certification cycles.
 Find out more about our COVID-19 Assessment Protocol.

 Salmon-Safe offers the nation’s first and only peer-reviewed certification program linking corporate or university land management practices with the protection of urban watersheds.

 Whether the site is a corporate campus with streams or wetlands, an urban office park, or a university campus, certification requires management practices that reduce stormwater runoff and non-point source pollution, helping to protect Pacific Northwest salmon watersheds.

 In 2023, Salmon-Safe introduced Urban Standards 3.1, reflecting the latest science on 6PPD-Quinone and including a new urban development planning checklist for design and development teams.

 Salmon-Safe infrastructure standards are designed for mass transit, neighborhood scale stormwater treatment, green street, municipal water system, bridge, and other large-scale projects.